Glory & Gold Won by Sorcery & Sword

 Beyond the core rulebook, there are settings that expand your experience with DCC RPG.
-These settings include DCC Lankhmar (licensed from the estate of Fritz Lieber), DCC Dying Earth (licensed from the estate of Jack Vance), The Shudder Mountains (inspired by the works of Manly Wade Wellman), Mutant Crawl Classics (a stand-alone, post-apocalyptic, science-fantasy setting), and the upcoming Xcrawl Classics, Dying Earth, and Empire of the East.
+These settings include DCC Lankhmar (licensed from the estate of Fritz Lieber), DCC Dying Earth (licensed from the estate of Jack Vance), The Shudder Mountains (inspired by the works of Manly Wade Wellman), Mutant Crawl Classics (a stand-alone, post-apocalyptic, science-fantasy setting), Empire of the East, and the upcoming Xcrawl Classics and DCC Dying Earth.
 All supplements use the Dungeon Crawl Classics core rules.

 DCC RPG has an active community fan base.
 There are many online communities as well as physical gatherings worldwide.
 Scores of events are run annually at conventions and gatherings around the world, both physical and online, including a massive team tournament at Gen Con each year.
 A number of fan websites exist to provide community content, such as character generators, dice rolling tools, and more.
 (We suggest you start with the Purple Sorcerer’s site!)
 Our Gen Con booth is the annual gathering of the fans, featuring a Gong of Doom and Obelisks of Doom.

 Goodman Games offers a free license that allows fans to create rules and settings that customize the game in amazing ways.
 With over 200 fan-created products on the market, you can find almost any setting and mod that you desire.
 Check out the third-party publishing page for more information on our free license.